ephayeabe/binary_trees/README.md

 - You are allowed to have up to 6 functions in your file
 #### 38. Heap - Array to Binary Heap
 ##### Write a function that builds a Max Binary Heap tree from an array
+- Prototype: heap_t *array_to_heap(int *array, size_t size);
+- Where array is a pointer to the first element of the array to be converted
+- And size is the number of element in the array
+- Your function must return a pointer to the root node of the created Binary Heap, or NULL on failure